xlang-foundation/xlang/README.md

  todo:

 # How to Run
-- go to conole window, cd to xlang executable file folder
+- go to console window, cd to xlang executable file folder
 - xlang

 # How to use vscode to debug on xlang code